 INFORMING OUTSIDE CONTRACTORS

-() will inform all outside contractors of the elements of this program and obtain information regarding their lockout/tagout programs.
+(Name or title of authorized management official) will inform all outside contractors of the elements of this program and obtain information regarding their lockout/tagout programs.
 This information shall be conveyed to our employees in an understandable manner.
 The work efforts covered by the procedure shall be fully coordinated and complied with.

 SHIFT OR PERSONNEL CHANGES